The Brzezinski Interview with Le Nouvel Observateur (1998)

 The memoirs referred to in the interview are Robert M. Gates, From the Shadows: The Ultimate Insider's Story of Five Presidents and How They Won the Cold War (New York: Simon & Schuster, 1996), pp. 143-49.
 Written by a former CIA director, this book first revealed the covert support for the Mujahiddin, prior to the invasion.

 Washington Post correspondent Steve Coll downplays the significance of the CIA operation.
 He presents declassified documents from Brzezinski that express deep concern about the Soviet invasion.
 According to Coll, the documents "show no hint of satisfaction" from Brzezinski, regarding the invasion.
-These facts leave two possibilities: The first is that Brzezinski was simply falsifying or distorting in his 1998 interview, in which he implies that he did express satisfaction at the Soviet invasion and the prospect of giving the Soviets their own Vietnam.
-The second possibility is that the documents referred to by Coll are only part of the story and that other documents, awaiting declassification, corroborate Brzezinski's 1998 statements.
+Note, however, that Brzezinski's 1983 memoirs clearly do imply some satisfaction regarding the Soviet invasion (Coll neglects to mention this).

 Page created by David N. Gibbs